 Each installation offers an imaginary journey derived from the artists’ real-world observations of everyday life.
 In Khalid’s performative installation, she invites viewers to embrace personal well-being as a commodifiable trend, while Kaoud’s playground keeps visitors on high alert to ever-present risk.
 In two very different landscape installations, Zedani and Jumairy each propose worlds in which our natural bodies and the landscape around us manifest biological or artificial intelligence.

-Curated by Maya Allison, NYUAD Chief Curator, and Galleries Executive Director, NYUAD Art Gallery
+Maya Allison, NYUAD Chief Curator, and Galleries Executive Director, NYUAD Art Gallery

 Join our events mailing lists